GravityKit/GravityView/readme.txt

 	* Fixed PHP warning messages when editing entries
 	* When an Edit Entry form is submitted and there are errors, the submitted values stay in the form; the user won't need to fill in the form again.
 * Fixed: Product sub-fields (Name, Quantity & Price) displayed properly
+* Fixed: Empty entry display when using Job Board preset caused by incorrect template files being loaded
 * Fixed: Files now can be deleted when a non-administrator is editing an entry
+* Added: `gravityview_js_localization` filter to add Javascript localization
+* Modified: Added ability to customize and translate the Search Bar's date picker.
+You can now fully customize the date picker.
+	* Added: `gravityview_datepicker_settings` filter to modify the datepicker settings using the setting names from the [jQuery DatePicker options](http://api.jqueryui.com/datepicker/)
+	* Added: Full localization for datepicker calendar (translate the days of the week, month, etc)
+	* Modified: Changed year picker to +/- 5 years instead of +20/-100
 * Modified: `gravityview_entry_class` filter to modify the CSS class for each entry wrapper
+* Modified: Added `gravityview_widget_search_filters` filter to allow reordering search filters, so that they display in a different order in search widget
 * Modified: `gravityview_default_page_size` filter to modify default page size for Views (25 by default)
 * Modified: Added actions to the `list-body.php` template file:
 	- `gravityview_list_body_before`: Before the entry output